ossf/scorecard/README.md

 |---------|------------------------|--------------------------------|--------------------------------|---------------------------------------------------------------------------|
 ```

-##### Showing Maintainers Annotations (Experimental)
+##### Showing Maintainers Annotations

+**Maintainer Annotations** let maintainers add context to display alongside Scorecard check results.
+Annotations can provide users additional information when Scorecard has an incomplete assessment of a project's security practices.
 To see the maintainers annotations for each check, use the `--show-annotations` option.

-For more information on how to configure annotations or what are the available annotations, see [the configuration doc](config/README.md).
+For more information on available annotations or how to make annotations, see [the configuration doc](config/README.md).

 ##### Using a GitLab Repository